-Objectives Identify sea temperature conditions that could lead to bleaching over summer Strategies Actively monitor ReefTemp Evaluate sea temperature from weather station data to validate the remotely sensed sea temperatures used in ReefTemp Actively monitor NOAA HotSpots Activery monitor NOAA Hotopots Triggers The onset of stressful conditions will trigger increased vigilance of coral condition through BleachWatch and site inspections
+Objectives Identify sea temperature conditions that could lead to bleaching over summer Strategies Actively monitor ReefTemp Evaluate sea temperature from weather station data to validate the remotely sensed sea temperatures used in ReefTemp Actively monitor NOAA HotSpots Triggers The onset of stressful conditions will trigger increased vigilance of coral condition through BleachWatch and site inspections

 A number of conditions can lead to coral bleaching, however it is well established that anomalous high sea temperatures are the primary cause of bleaching.
-Excessive and persistent sea surface temperature (SST) anomalies indicate sea temperatures are proaching levels that are known to be stressful to corals.
-Sea temperatures can therefore give as a early warning of potential bleaching on the Great Barrier Reef.
+Excessive and persistent sea surface temperature (SST) anomalies indicate sea temperatures are approaching levels that are known to be stressful to corals.
+Sea temperatures can therefore serve as an early warning of potential bleaching on the Great Barrier Reef.

-The occurrence of conditions likely to induce bleaching with he positioned using ReefTemp, and the accumulated stress indices therein, as indicators of loca thermal stress during the summer.
-ReefTemp was developed and trialled in provious years to GBRMPA in collaboration with the Bureau of Meteorology (BoM) and the Commonw of the Scientific and Industrial Research Organization (CSIRO).
-It is a locally to complete equivalent of the National Oceanic and Atmospheric Administration's (NOAA) Hotspot programme at 2 km resolution.
-It provides an improved ability to monitor the act all stress, and allows for the now-casting of bleaching risk at the scale of an individual reef. mages of the (a) sea surface temperature anomaly, (b) number of degree heating days (DFD) and (c) rate of heat stress accumulation are updated on the ReefTemp website faily (Figure 5).
+The occurrence of conditions likely to induce bleaching will be monitored using ReefTemp, and the accumulated stress indices therein, as indicators of local thermal stress during the summer.
+ReefTemp was developed and trialled in previous years by GBRMPA in collaboration with the Bureau of Meteorology (BoM) and the Commonwealth Scientific and Industrial Research Organization (CSIRO).
+It is a locally developed equivalent of the National Oceanic and Atmospheric Administration's (NOAA) HotSpot programme at 2 km resolution.
+It provides an improved ability to monitor thermal stress, and allows for the now-casting of bleaching risk at the scale of an individual reef.
+Images of the (a) sea surface temperature anomaly, (b) number of degree heating days (DHD) and (c) rate of heat stress accumulation are updated on the ReefTemp website daily (Figure 5).
 The sea surface temperature anomaly is the temperature above the long-term average for that month, while the degree heating days is an index that incorporates both the intensity and duration of heat stress.
 A degree heating day is equivalent to one day in which temperature increases by 1°C above the long-term average.
-The heat stress accumulation in lex indicates the intensity of the temperature anomaly, it is calculated by degree heating days divided by the number of days above the long-term average.
+The heat stress accumulation index indicates the intensity of the temperature anomaly, it is calculated by degree heating days divided by the number of days above the long-term average.